 - Is there another language to learn to bridge the gap?

-So here’s what we think people should learn: Arabic, Chinese, and… any major African language.
+So here’s what we think people should learn: Arabic, Chinese, Russian, and any major African language.

 Arabic (A spoken dialect or Modern Standard Arabic)